MEng Engineering Mathematics with Study Abroad (G160)

 A key strand throughout the curriculum is real-world problem solving, spanning many different application areas from robotics and social media to medicine and environmental modelling.
 Working on these case studies, using theory and techniques from across your studies, you will hone your skills in mathematical and data modelling as well as professional teamworking and communication skills.

 You will spend your third year overseas at one of our partner universities.
-To find out more about studying abroad, visit Global Opportunities.
+To find out more about studying abroad, visit Centre for Study Abroad.

 In your final year, back in Bristol, you can choose from a wide range of specialist options from across engineering, mathematics, data science and intelligent and robotic systems, to fit your interests and what you learned during your year abroad.
 You will be taught by some of the leaders of research in these topics.